 Important before you start: Connecting an external custom domain to Wix requires a paid plan.
 The free Wix plan only allows a Wix-branded subdomain (e.g., username.wixsite.com/sitename).
 If you are on a free plan, you will need to upgrade first.
 See our guide on how much Wix costs to compare plans.

-This guide walks you through how to connect a domain to Wix using both the nameserver method and the CNAME method, plus how to troubleshoot the most common issues.
+This guide walks you through how to connect a domain to Wix using both the nameserver method and the CNAME method, with specific steps for popular registrars including GoDaddy, Namecheap, and Google Domains.
+It also covers the most common connection issues and what to do once your domain is live.

 How Do You Connect a Domain to Wix?